William VI of Montpellier: Revolt of 1141–43

 In 1141–42 the viguier Aimon, at the head of the bourgeoisie, led a revolt against William and expelled him from the town.
 Alfonso Jordan, the Count of Toulouse, "attempted to fish in troubled waters", receiving a strong rebuke from Pope Anacletus II, with whom William VI had a close relationship bordering on an outright alliance.
 Despite papal support for William, the bishop refused to intervene against the viguier, but with Genoese and Aragonese backing he succeeded in taking back the town after a lengthy siege in 1143, to which Genoa contributed four galleys.
 The Chronique Romane highlights the role of Raymond Berengar IV of Barcelona and the siege-induced famine in the surrender of the town:

 In the year one thousand, one hundred and forty-one, the men of Montpellier ejected lord William of Montpellier from the city, and the lord went to Lattes, and the battle endured two years.
 The count of Barcelona returned to him [William] the city through a siege.
-And at that time ten beans were woth one denarius.
+And at that time ten beans were worth one denarius.
 (En lan de M et C et XLI, giteron los homes de Montpellier en Guillem de Montpellier de la vila, et anet sen a Latas, e duret la batalla II ans: el coms de Barsalona rendet li la villa per assetge: et adones valian X favas 1 d.)

 Immediately William set about to destroy the power of the viguier.
 He razed their castle within the town walls and revoked their judicial privileges and their separate court.
 With Aragonese assistance he initiated new construction on his family's castle in the north of the town.
 This phase of improvement was not ended until 1152.
 These moves, and probable the conciliation of the disaffected bourgeoisie, were successful in removing the hereditary viguiers, the Aimons, from a place of influence.

 In the aftermath, the process by which the lords of Montpellier "took on a public character, become something more than mere feudal lords," was accelerated.
 A letter to his Genoese allies dated 1143 begins "William of Montpellier and his burgesses".
 The coinciding interests of the merchant class and their feudal lords, whose revenues increasingly depended on taxes on commerce, sped up the process by which the lords became representative of the town.